Higher Hz is reader-supported. Links on our site may earn us a commission. Learn more

 Compared to other studio monitors

-The KRK Rokits, as we’ve discussed in the past, are some of the most popular monitors to date.
+The KRK Rokits, as I’ve discussed in the past, are some of the most popular monitors to date.
 While the HS5 are becoming increasingly popular as well, the comparison just about ends there.

 The KRKs are extremely bass-heavy, and there is an exceptional amount of coloration they impose on the source material.
 Having said this, the Rokits sound better than the HS5, but working with them might set you up for an inaccurate sounding mix.